The do-it-yourself DIY phenomenon has made its way into the financial world and looks like it’s here to stay.

 Similarly, approximately 32% of customers won’t even start an application if they’re required to come into your office to submit ID credentials.

-If you want to increase your client acquisition and retention rates in 2022 and beyond, you need to use fintech to improve your services and make wealth management convenient for your customers.
+If you want to increase your client acquisition and retention rates in 2022 and beyond, you need to use wealth management fintech to improve your services and make wealth management convenient for your customers.

 4. Lower Client Acquisition Costs and Timeline